 We hold ourselves to account and benchmark our work by pursuing various charter marks, awards and affiliations that demonstrate exceptional public service and social responsibility across the range of protected characteristics.

-We are one of only 37 Universities in the UK to hold a Race Equality Charter Mark Bronze award, first earned after the Pilot in 2015, and retained in 2021.
+We are one of 38 Universities in the UK to hold a Race Equality Charter Mark Bronze award, first earned after the Pilot in 2015, and retained in 2021.
 The Race Equality Charter (REC) Mark aims to inspire a strategic approach to making cultural and systemic changes that will make a real difference to minority ethnic staff and students.

 We are currently undertaking a self-assessment in order to develop our Disability Action Plan.